 At Mercer University School of Medicine (MUSM), we consider the accreditation process as not just an exercise in collecting program data, but an opportunity to continuously improve the educational experience for our students.

-The Liaison Committee on Medical Education (LCME) is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in the U.S. (and Canada).
+In the winter of 2021, MUSM will host a visit from the Liaison Committee on Medical Education (LCME).
+The LCME is the nationally recognized accrediting authority for medical education programs leading to the M.D. degree in the U.S. and Canada.
 The Association of American Medical Colleges (AAMC) and the Council on Medical Education of the American Medical Association (AMA) are jointly represented on the LCME.
 The U.S. Department of Education recognizes the LCME as the accrediting body for programs of medical education in the U.S.

 Successful accreditation is essential because it establishes eligibility for selected federal grants and programs and allows our students to receive financial aid, take medical licensing exams, and qualify for ACGME-accredited residency programs.

 For more information about LCME accreditation, visit the LCME website.